Phytys/perspective-on-news/README.md

 - Simple, clean UI inspired by Steve Jobs' design philosophy
 - Bias analytics dashboard
 - Caches analysis results to minimize API costs
+- Comprehensive quality metrics for news reporting

+## Analysis Components

+### Core Analysis
+- Bias detection and analysis
+- Balanced perspective generation
+- Factual accuracy verification
+- Source credibility assessment

+### Quality Metrics
+Each article is evaluated on a 0-100% scale for:
+- **Objectivity**: How balanced and impartial is the reporting?
+- **Depth**: How well are context and consequences explained?
+- **Evidence**: How well are claims supported with facts and sources?
+- **Clarity**: How effectively is the information communicated?

+### Ray Dalio Perspective
+For geopolitics and economics articles, includes:
+- Cycle analysis: Current phase in economic/geopolitical cycles
+- Pattern identification: Historical parallels and lessons
+- Long-term implications: Quantifiable consequences
+- Applied principles: Specific Dalio framework applications

 ## Supported News Sources